januschung/januschung.github.io/docs/tech-blog/sql/auto-increment-with-postgres-and-jpa.md

 org.postgresql.util.PSQLException: ERROR: relation "support_system.ticket_seq" does not exist
 ```

-Since it was complainting about the missing sequence, I modified the liquibase setting to
+Since it was complainting about the missing sequence, I modified the Liquibase setting to

 ``` xml
 <createTable tableName="TICKET">